Best Neighborhoods to Stay in Madrid | Where To Stay in Madrid

 1. Barrio de Salamanca

-Salamanca is Madrid’s “poshest”, more exclusive neighbourhood.
+Salamanca is Madrid’s “poshest”, more exclusive neighborhood.
 It was originally designed for Madrid’s aristocratie and bourgeoisie.

 You’ll see the most beautiful mansions sharing the quarter with international, luxury and designer brands.
 Some of Madrid’s finest restaurants are at home in Barrio de Salamanca which offer very chic dining options with the finest Iberian products.

 The most expensive and exclusive streets are Calle de Serrano, Calle de Goya, and Calle de Velásquez.
 You’ll easily find an upper scale hotel for a perfect luxury trip in Madrid.